akilcodes-7/Bandit-CTF-Journey/Bandit-Level-26.md

 ### 🧠 Explanation

-- The private key allows access to `bandit26`
-- The restricted program launches the `more` pager
+- The SSH key allows login but opens a restricted pager
-- `more` can be escaped into Vim
-- Vim allows spawning a full shell
+- The pager can be escaped into a full shell
+- The `bandit27-do` binary runs commands as `bandit27`
-- The password is read from the system directory
+- Using it reveals the password from the system file

 ---

 ### 🔐 Concept Learned

-This level demonstrates how restricted shells can be bypassed.
+This level demonstrates restricted environment bypassing.
-It shows how pagers and editors can be abused to gain full command-line access.
+It shows how pagers and helper binaries can be exploited to gain higher privileges.

 ---

 ### 🛡️ Security Insight

-Restricted environments must prevent editor escapes.
-Otherwise, attackers can bypass sandboxed shells and gain full control.
+Restricted shells and pagers must be carefully hardened.
+Helper binaries that execute commands as other users can lead to privilege escalation if misused.